-Art is a creative subject in which you will respond independently to themes and questions.
-You will present your investigations in a sketchbook articulating visually your understanding and context of your work, researching Artists and information appropriate to your practice.
-You will visit London Galleries and have the chance to go on a residential trip to St Ives, this residential will form the foundation of your Component 1.
-The portfolios themes will be a magazine project and a second project titled 'Coast.'
+Fine Art is a creative subject in which you will respond independently to themes and questions.
+You will present your investigations in a sketchbook, articulating visually your understanding and context of your work, researching artists and information appropriate to your practice.
+You will visit London Galleries and a have the chance to go on a residential trip.
 These trips are a vital learning resource, they inspire and inform ideas and responses developing students understanding of their subject in a wider context.
-You will have the full support of an experienced team of practitioners within their respective disciplines alongside a dedicated technical support team.